splynx/docs/files/en/payment_systems/sagepay_dd/sagepay_dd.md

 **SagePay Direct debit is a Splynx add-on.
 It used to customers be able to pay their invoices by https://sagepay.co.za/**

-*SagePay Direct debit also allows to charge all customers by using *Direct debit order*...
+*SagePay Direct debit also allows to charge all customers by using *Direct debit order*

 Install the add-on with commands: